 Photos & videos

-Fees are generally £65 per session with a sliding scale for low income families and people on benefits (current evidence required).
+Fees are generally £55 to £75 per session (dependent upon location) with a sliding scale for low income families and people on benefits (current evidence required).

 Smoking cessation programs that run over 3 sessions are priced conservatively at £225 (paid in advance).

 Skype sessions are also available if you can't get over to see me at the clinic or if you would prefer?

 Alternatively, reduced rates can also be obtained by registering through Anxiety UK and range from between £15 and £50 per session, specifically for people presenting with a range of anxiety disorders and conditions such as stress, anxiety, and anxiety based depression (please see the video).